 Kennedy notes that “any food rich in Vitamin C may help prevent colds… and ease them once you’ve got them.”
 Try citrus fruits (oranges, grapefruit), broccoli, tomatoes, cabbage, blackberries or raspberries, mango or papaya, or cantaloupe.
 Vitamin C supplements are available, but large doses of vitamin C should be avoided when pregnant.
 Kennedy also warns that too much vitamin C can cause diarrhea.

-This is probably one of the hardest “remedies” for me to follow, but sugar weakens your body’s immune system.
+This is probably one of the hardest cold remedies for pregnancy moms for me to follow, but sugar weakens your body’s immune system.
 Dr. Sears explains, “Eating or drinking 100 grams (8 tbsp.) of sugar, the equivalent of about two cans of soda, can reduce the ability of white blood cells to kill germs by forty percent.
 The immune-suppressing effect of sugar starts less than thirty minutes after ingestion and may last for five hours.”
 Reducing your sugar intake when you feel cold symptoms starting will help your immune system fight off the cold.

-What cold remedies for pregnant and nursing moms have you tried?
+What cold remedies for pregnant moms have you tried?